-Wine and chocolate, two premium stimulants meet and combine to create a taste experience.
-We show which Fairtrade chocolate suits which organic wine.
+Wine and chocolate, two premium luxury foods meet and combine to create a taste experience.
+We show which Fairtrade chocolate goes with which organic wine

-Wine to chocolate?
-Somehow you have heard it often, but never really dared.
-The combination of the two stimulants makes sense.
+Wine with chocolate?
+Somehow you've heard it often, but never really dared.
+The combination of the two makes it Related products makes perfect sense.
 Both products are natural products.
-Both the cocoa beans and the grapevines are fermented to obtain their unique flavor.
+Both the cocoa beans and the grapevines are fermented and this is what gives them their unmistakable taste.
 Fairtrade chocolate and organic wine, the perfect couple.

 High quality products: Fairtrade chocolate and organic wine

-For the enjoyment to be perfect, of course, the quality has to be right.
-As with all foods, one should take a look at the label when choosing wine and chocolate.
-Which ingredients were used and where did they come from?
+For the enjoyment to be perfect, the quality be right.
+As with all foods, you should definitely take a look at the label when choosing wine and chocolate.
+Which ingredients were used and where do they come from?

-The EU seal for organic wine, for example, guarantees the ecological cultivation of the vines.
-These were not treated in the vineyard with chemical pesticides and come during maturation only with natural yeasts and proteins in Contact.
+The EU seal for organic wine, for example, guarantees that the vines are grown organically.
+These were not made with chemical in the vineyard Pesticides treated and only come into contact with natural yeasts and proteins, even during ripening.

 The Fairtrade seal on chocolate, on the other hand, is a testimony to the fact that it deliberately avoided the exploitation of low-cost labor during manufacture.
 Anyone who decides to buy Fairtrade chocolate will help local farmers.